usmansbk/blog-draft/markdowns/redux.md

 </script>
 ```

 The top-half will handle the application state logic, while the bottom-half will manage the UI.
-State logic should never manipulate the UI of an application.
+State logic should never manipulate the UI (DOM) of an application.

 ## State Tree